UW-Madison-DoIT/uwds-components/README.md

 1. Create a new directory for the component in the `src/` directory (e.g. "new-shiny")
 2. Create an HTML and JS file for the component, with filenames that match the directory name (e.g. "new-shiny.html")
-3. **Create a markdown document in the component directory, where you will document any watched attributes, slots, or CSS-vars.**
+3. **Create a README.md in the component directory, where you will document any watched attributes, slots, or CSS-vars.**

 Once you have written some code you're ready to test, do the following: